The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Design and construction

 Liverpool Lime Street mainline station was opened in 1836 and its underground station was opened in 1977.
-Of the total ten platforms, the mainline station uses nine and the tenth one is used by the underground station.
+Of the total ten platforms, the mainline station uses nine, while the tenth one is used by the underground station.

 In 2007, a £35m project (Lime Street Gateway project) was sanctioned for the redevelopment of the station and its immediate adjoining areas.
 The Lime Street Gateway project was completed in October 2010.